-

 National Achievers Society

-Honor Society for Minority Students or any students who are interested in helping to close the Achievement Gap.
+The National Achievers Society is a nationally recognized honor society whose goal is to close the achievement gap by elevating and recognizing the academic achievements of minority/BIPOC students.
 The organization is sponsored by the Urban League.
 Students must have a 3.0+ GPA to receive an invitation to join and must maintain that to remain a member, along with meeting attendance and community service requirements.
-Students can only be inducted their sophomore or junior years.Meetings: 2nd & 4th ThursdaysAdvisor: Bettina Popebpope@wcpss.net -
+Students can only be inducted in their sophomore or junior year.Meetings: 2nd & 4th ThursdaysAdvisor: Bettina PopeFacebook: WFHS NAS (closed group, members must be approved to join) -

 National Art Honor Society